RESIST: AN INTERVIEW WITH ARTIST MARIA PIÑERES

 monster bash wrestling match!

-Join us Oct.
-19 from 3-7 pm for an all ages FALL Fair, Fundraiser, & WRESTLING MATCH!
-Come out and cheer on your fave wrestler in our 16 x 16 foot raised ring!
 Professional wrestlers Candy Pain and American Oni battle it out alongside some of LA’s finest in a NO HOLDS BARRED stiff (and campy!) competition for Wrestling Champ of LA!
-A benefit for Border Butterflies Project.
-Follow link for more!
+A benefit for Border Butterflies Project, assisting LGBTQ U.S. Asylum Seekers.

 EVERYBODY is🌈PROUD to present MONSTER BASH WRESTLING MATCH!🧟 Featuring Professional Wrestlers Candy Pain and American Oni!
 Saturday October 19 from 3-7pm.